SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ##### Picking

-​		Picking process can be used by Project Managers or Project Co-Ordinator to create a pick-list for the room they have planned to install.
+​		Picking process can be used by Project Managers or Project Coordinator to create a pick-list for the room they have planned to install.
 In our system we have option to pick multiple rooms at a time.
 They have start the picking by selecting one or more rooms to be picked from *Warehouse Module &rarr; Picking &rarr; Pick* as shown in *Image 31* and click on *Bulk Pick* button which will open a pre-populated form as shown *Image 32*.
 This *Bulk Pick Form* will having some basic information regarding picking process like Unique ID, Picking Date and Time, Floors, Rooms, Room Types and Warehouse in which is picking is done.
-The *Furniture* sub-from will have list of furnitures needed to be picked for selected room accordingly to room types you have import in [Project Wizard](#project-wizard), This subfrom also shown and collect information which are listed in following *Table 3*.
+The *Furniture* sub-from will have list of furnitures needed to be picked for selected room according to room types you have import in [Project Wizard](#project-wizard), This sub-from also shown and collect information which are listed in following *Table 3*.

 | Column Name               | Description                                                  |
 | ------------------------- | ------------------------------------------------------------ |